 The Koko Crater Trail will take you 30 minutes to 1 hr to reach the top.
 Give yourself another hour to relax up top before starting your decent.

-If you are unfamiliar with this hiking trail and area, consider going up with a guide, who will not only pick you up from your hotel, but will show you points of interests along the way and talk about the history as well.
+If you are unfamiliar with this hiking trail and area, consider going up with a guide, who will not only pick you up from your hotel, but show you points of interests along the way, provide useful tips, and talk about the history as well.

 Sign up for a guided tour